 The Oshkosh Area Writers Club was created to share in the common interest of creative writing; inspire and motivate members to write; and provide a supportive forum for constructive feedback.

 Membership is free and open to anyone 17 years of age or older.

 For more information, please email firstname.lastname@example.org

 The Oshkosh Area Writers Club will meet at 10 a.m.
-Saturday, May 21, in the lower level conference room of the Oshkosh Public Library.
+Saturday, July 1 in the lower level conference room of the Oshkosh Public Library, 106 Washington Ave.
 As always, meetings are free and open to anyone 17 and older.
-Hope to see you there!
+Check us out!